Process a pay run

 Once all workers for this run are selected, you can begin entering their hours.
 If you use a time-tracking software integration, you can import timesheets.
 You can also import a CSV file with employee hours.
 However you choose to enter hours, it's always recommended to double-check worker hours before running payroll.

-If you've imported worker hours, and you have no additional pay items to add (like commissions or tips), you can click Next.
-However, we ALWAYS RECOMMEND you take a few minutes to double-check everyone's hours and pay before processing payroll, even for salary employees, to identify any errors in hours, or unwanted supplemental pay items and overrides.
+We ALWAYS RECOMMEND you take a few minutes to double-check everyone's hours and pay before processing payroll, even for salary employees, to identify any errors in hours, or unwanted supplemental pay items and overrides.
+You'll also see warnings for unapproved time off, or other items that need your attention.

 Skip to Part 2) Review→